 - Open run command by pressing Windows key + Rand type “devmgmt.msc” (without quotes) and hit Enter.

 - Right-click on the Graphics card driver and select “Update Driver Software”.

 - When it prompts to choose an option How do you want to search driver, then go with Search automatically for updated driver software?

 - If you have a driver available on your PC, then select Browse my computer for driver software, then select the appropriate location, where the driver is located on your PC for updating it.
 (Ensure that PC is connected to the Internet while performing this step)

-- Once this is done, restart the computer to check the problem fixed.
+- Once this is done, restart the computer to check the problem is fixed.

 If it doesn’t fix the issue, then Right click on the same driver and select “Uninstall” then restart the system and let the system install the driver automatically on Start.
 Check and see if it resolves the issue.
 (Recommended step)

 Install Graphics Driver in compatibility mode

 Check and install the latest Windows 10 graphics card drivers for your device from the Manufacture’s website (For example you have dell laptop then visit their support site) instead of from the NVIDIA website and check if it helps.
 Most probably it will fix the issue

 If no updated drivers are available on the manufacturer’s website for Windows 10, then try installing drivers in compatibility mode.
 Compatibility mode runs the program using settings from a previous version of Windows.